fransyozef/generate-nft-metadata/README.md

 ```

 ## Windows users !!!!
 Use GitBash terminal for Windows
 Some commands need some unix commands.
 The Windows terminal don't support them.
-In order to make it work you could use Git Bash as your terminal.
+In order to make it work you could use Git Bash as your terminal (as a replacement of PowerShell).
 Download it at https://gitforwindows.org/.

+So use Git Bash instead of Windows PowerShell!

 Without this, the scripts won't work!